LBHackney-IT/social-care-recording/README.md

 - ~~Error handling (redirect to 404 properly)~~ (DONE)
 - ~~APIs should validate against the same schemas as the UI~~ (DONE)
 - ~~Refactor APIs to be submission-centric~~ (DONE)
+- ~~Improve autosave so it doesn't submit after initial form mount~~ (DONE)

 1. Refactor forms to use formik status messages
-2. Improve autosave so it doesn't submit after initial form mount
-3. **Submit** to the case viewer api
+2. **Submit** to the case viewer api
-4. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
+3. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
-5. If form has one step, skip the task list
+4. If form has one step, skip the task list
-6. Write a script to convert a CSV into form config
+5. Write a script to convert a CSV into form config

 ### Next